apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

 - __Cross-platform (CLI) workflow__: Use this workflow if you want your app to run on as many different mobile operating systems as possible, with little need for platform-specific development.
-This workflow centers around the `cordova` utility, otherwise known as the Cordova _CLI_.
+This workflow centers around the `cordova` CLI.
 The CLI is a high-level tool that allows you to build projects for many platforms at once, abstracting away much of the functionality of lower-level shell scripts.
 The CLI copies a common set of web assets into subdirectories for each mobile platform, makes any necessary configuration changes for each, runs build scripts to generate application binaries.
 The CLI also provides a common interface to apply plugins to your app.
-For more details on the CLI, see The Command-Line Interface.
+To get started follow the steps in the [Create your first app] guide.
 Unless you have a need for the platform-centered workflow, the cross-platform workflow is recommended.

 - __Platform-centered workflow__: Use this workflow if you want to focus on building an app for a single platform and need to be able